chain4energy/c4e-chain/x/cfeminter/README.md

 ### Token emission mechanism

 Token emission mechanism mints calculated amount of tokens per each block.
-Token amount is calculated according to cfeminter module configuration params.
+Token amount is calculated accordingly to cfeminter module configuration params.
 Tokens minting process is divided into separate minters where each minter has different minting rules.
 Those minting rules are defined within cfeminter module configuration params.
-Simply, mintining process configuration is a list of ordered minters, where each minter has its own start and end time (end time for last minter is not required, in that case last minter works infinitely).
+Simply, minting process configuration is a list of ordered minters, where each minter has its own start and end time.
+Last minter cannot have end time because it must be defined to work infinitely.

 ### Minters

 Ordered list of minters defines whole token emission process.
-End time of one minter is a start time of the next minter on the minters list.
+End time of one minter is a start time of the next minter in the minters list.
 Each minter has its own type assigned.
-Last minter on the list must be defined to work indefinitely (cannot have end time).

 ### Minting type

 Minting type defines general rules of token emission.
 Each minter has its specific minting type.
 Currently, cfeminter module supports following minting types:
-- no miniting
+- no minting
 - linear minting
 - exponential step minting

-Each minting type has its own specific set of parameters modifying token emission
+Each minting type has its own specific set of parameters modifying token emission.

-#### No minitng
+#### No minting

 No minting is a simple minting type that mints nothing.
 This minting type has no parameters.